 The County also codified the reasonable accommodation process as a part of the Development Code update and accepts requests for reasonable accommodations from any applicant with disabilities, representative of a person with disabilities, or applicant proposing special needs housing for persons with disabilities.
 The County allows such applicants to request permits for housing, residential care facilities, accessory structures, or alternative site plans that meet the accessibility and/or assisted living needs of the applicant or residents of the proposed project.
-Reasonable accommodations can be requested as a waiver, which is approved by the Zoning Administrator, as described in Chapter 11.60 of the Development Code, to meet the following required findings:
+Reasonable accommodations can be requested as a waiver, which is approved by the Zoning Administrator, as described in Chapter 11.60 of the Development Code.
+Permit conditions are generally limited to compliance with development standards for these zones and allow exceptions for accessory structures, parking configurations, and other design and site planning considerations that address accessibility for persons with disabilities.
+To ensure sufficient awareness of the procedure for those who may be eligible to access these adjustments, the County is in the process of creating a housing-related web page to post any information about the procedure on its website and currently provides information at the Planning counter.
+Based on the County's review of its regulatory practices and permit processes, neither zoning nor building code requirements, other development regulations, nor the County's permits processes were determined to constitute an impediment to reasonable accommodations for persons with disabilities